Greece Moments Greece Moments

 Panagia Portaitissa (view from the Kastro)

 At the southern end is the church of Panagia Portaitissa, which is open every evening.
 From the churchyard you can enjoy a magnificent view of the deep blue Aegean Sea.
-In Chora, you should not miss the church complex, which is located near the Apanema Bar lies.
+In Chora, you should not miss the church complex located near the Apanema Bar.
 The eight natural stone chapels on the Platia of Chora are all built close together and are a place of worship.

 Insel Astypalea Chora Stadt Gasse